 I have a Dropbox folder that's free for others to access.
 Have published to iTunes (free) and have put items onto TES Resources (again, free).
 Let's not make our job any more difficult than it needs to be.
 We already get paid reasonably well, don't we?

 So, resource sites: school sign ups only please.
 Consultants, as you were.
 Teachers: share and share a like - for free.
+Don't overuse a resource site - use it when and if you need to, not as your default go to for an easy life.
 And, if you didn't make something, don't list it as yours - that's naughty!